MFEK/glif/README.md

 Contibutions will also be judged on how well they fit into the MFEK project as a whole.
 It's possible that your idea fits better into another module and not MFEKglif; we can help you figure out where it should go.

+### «Issues» vs. «Discussions»

+If you find a bug in MFEKglif, please open the bug against this repository in «[Issues](https://github.com/MFEK/glif/issues)».
+Your bug may be moved by a maintainer (as of 4 January 2022 Fred Brennan/@ctrlcctrlv is the only MFEK maintainer) to the bug tracker of another MFEK module or library, considering only where _the code resides_ that your issue concerns, not the module you're using.
+When in doubt as to which repository is correct, just use this one—let Fred figure it out.

+To discuss the MFEK project/offer ideas/report your experience, (good or bad!) and not report a bug, please open a thread in «[Discussions](https://github.com/MFEK/glif/discussions)». «Discussions» is not at all strict about repository hygeine, so you may discuss anything related to MFEK there.

 ## License

 ```